microsoft/fast/packages/web-components/fast-foundation/src/picker/picker.spec.md

 Picker is the top level container which hosts both a `picker-list` component to display the selected items and a `picker-menu` component for the list of currently available choices.

 *Attributes:*
-- `default-selection`: Items pre-selected when component is first connected.
-Comma delineated string ie. "apples,oranges".
-(NOTE: I'm wondering if we even need this in the base class?)
 - `selection`: List of currently selected items.
 Comma delineated string ie. "apples,oranges".
 - `options`: Currently available options.
 Comma delineated string ie. "apples,oranges".
 - `max-selected`: The maximum number of items that can be selected.
 Unset by default (ie. no maximum).
 - `no-suggestions-text`: The text to present when no suggestions are available.
 - `suggestions-available-text`: The text to present when suggestions are available.
 - `loading-text`: The text to present when suggestions are loading.
+- `label`: The text applied to the `aria-label` attribute of the internal input element.
+- `labelledby`: The text applied to the `aria-labelledby` attribute of the internal input element.
+- `showloading`:  Whether to display a loading state if the menu is opened.

 *Properties:*
-- `menuConfig`: (AnchoredRegionConfig)  Allows alternate flyout menu configurations.
+- `menuConfig`: (AnchoredRegionConfig)  Allows alternate flyout menu configurations (Experimental, needs discussion).
-- `itemTemplate`: (ViewTemplate) Template to use for selected items.
+- `listItemTemplate`: (ViewTemplate) Template used to generate listItems, used as part of a repeat directive.
-- `defaultItemTemplate`: (ViewTemplate) Default template to use for selected items (usually specified in the component template).
+- `defaultListItemTemplate`: (ViewTemplate) Default template used to generate list items, used as part of a repeat directive.
+- `menuOptionTemplate`: (ViewTemplate) Template used to generate menu options, used as part of a repeat directive.
-- `optionTemplate`: (ViewTemplate) Template to use for available options.
+- `defaultMenuOptionTemplate`: (ViewTemplate) Template used to generate menu options, used as part of a repeat directive.
-- `defaultOptionTemplate`: (ViewTemplate) Default template to use for available options(usually specified in the template).
+- `listItemContentsTemplate`: (ViewTemplate) Template used for the internals of a list item.
+The built in default template simply renders the string.
+- `menuItemContentsTemplate`: (ViewTemplate) Template used for the internals of a list item.
+The built in default template simply renders the string
+- `optionsList`: (string[])  Array of currently available menu options.
+- `query`:  (string)  The text currently in the input text box, essentially the search term.

 *Slots:*
 - `list-region`: The slot where the list of currently selected items and the input element are placed by the picker component.
 - `menu-region`:  The slot where the flyout menu is placed.
 Authors can place a customized menu here, for example in order to add a header or footer.
 If no custom menu is added the component will generate a default one.
 - `no-options-region`: The slot where the ui that displays in the flyout when there are no options available is placed.
 The default shows the `no-suggestions-text`.
 - `loading-region`: The slot where the ui that displays in the flyout when options are loading is placed.
-The default shows the `loading-text`.
+The default shows the `loading-text` and an animated progress spinner.

 *Events*
-`selectionchange`

-*Protected functions:*
-`toggleFlyout(open:boolean)`: Invoked when flyout is toggled (note that this can be invoked when the flyout is already in the desired state).

-`handleTextInput(e: InputEvent)`: Invoked when text is entered into the input element.
+`selectionchange`: (bubbles: false) emitted when the selection has changed.
+`querychange`: (bubbles: false) The query has changed.
+`menuopening`:(bubbles: false)  Menu is opening.
+`menuclosing`:(bubbles: false) menu is closing.
+`menuloaded`: (bubbles: false)  The menu is loaded and present in the DOM.

 **Picker-List**